 University of Vermont Extension’s Expanded Food and Nutrition Education Program (EFNEP) empowers Vermonters to lead healthier lives through hands-on nutrition education.
 Programs serve income eligible parents, caregivers and expecting mothers, as well as children and teens.
 The best part?
 It’s free.

-Parent and guardian programs are typically six sessions long and are held in a community or home setting.
-Classes involve a combination of group discussion and hands-on activities designed to inspire participants to make healthier choices for themselves and their families.
+EFNEP offers adult and youth programs, typically six sessions long and held in a community or home setting.
+Adult programs involve a combination of group discussion and hands-on activities designed to inspire participants to make healthier choices for themselves and their families.
+Children and teen programs work within community groups and schools to create fun, hands-on and age-appropriate nutrition education opportunities.

 - Grow and store fresh food